Follow Me (Amanda Lear song): Song information

 A new version of the song was released as the single in 1987, remixed by Christian De Walden who produced Lear's most recent album at the time, Secret Passion.
-In 1989, DJ Ian Levine produced Hi-NRG remixes of "Gold" and "Follow Me" which were released as a commercial double A-side single, on both vinyl and CD.
+In 1989, DJ Ian Levine produced hi-NRG remixes of "Gold" and "Follow Me", which were released as a commercial double A-side single on both vinyl and CD.

 Lear re-recorded the song with slightly changed lyrics in 1992 and the new version appeared on her 1993 album Cadavrexquis as well as side B of the single "Fantasy".
 It was performed at concerts and on television.
 Another re-recording appeared on the 1998 album Back in Your Arms and later released in Italy as the double A-side 12" vinyl single with "Tomorrow".
 This version would subsequently end up on numerous budget compilations released in Europe up until the early 2010s.

 In 2000, a new version of the song was included on a various artists compilation released to celebrate Paris Pride.
 Also in 2000, the 1978 version was released as the CD single in Belgium as part of the "45 Hit Collection" series, back with the original version of "The Sphinx".
-The song was also included in the 2014 French film The New Girlfriend soundtrack.
+The song was also included on the soundtrack of the 2014 French film The New Girlfriend.
 Most recently, "Follow Me" was re-recorded again on Lear's 2016 album Let Me Entertain You.
+In 2023, the original 1978 song was used in a Chanel worldwide advertisement campaign for the fragrance Coco Mademoiselle, in a one-minute film directed by Joseph Kosinski and starring Whitney Peak.
+The song gained a new following and was searched one million times on the global Shazam charts in June 2023.
+For the occasion, the 2016 mix of the song was released as a digital single in June 2023, and subsequently gained one million stream on Spotify in one month, boosted by the streams of the 1978 version.

 Music videos

 In 1978, Amanda Lear filmed the "Follow Me" music video as part of her television special for German TV show Musikladen.
 Based on the bluescreen technique, it pictures her performing the song against a starry night sky and images of her from the Sweet Revenge album cover.
 She is clad in a bright pink catsuit, which she initially hides underneath a long black cape.
 It was directed by Michael Leckebusch.
 In 2012, the video was released on a 3-DVD box set Das beste aus dem Musikladen Vol. 1, together with other videos Lear had made for Musikladen.

 Also in 1978, another video for the song was filmed, this time as part of Italian TV show Stryx.
-Amanda again wore the black cape, however, a different outfit underneath it.
+Amanda again wore the black cape, but with a different outfit underneath it.
 The video was directed by Enzo Trapani.
 Lear filmed another bluescreen "Follow Me" video for her Italian TV show Premiatissima which was later used in her television special Ma chi è Amanda?
 (1983).

 Another music video was produced for the 1992 re-recording, with Amanda Lear performing the song against a green background.